jdrichardsappacad/redux-thunk-twitter-post-tweet/README.md

 ## FRONTEND

-In the fronted folder, you are going to add all the pieces to POST a fetch call to the backend and add a tweet to the database.
+In the frontend folder, you are going to add all the pieces to POST a fetch call to the backend, which will subsequently add a tweet to the database.
 If successful, the browser should automatically update the page based on the `useSelector` that was already created in the videos.

 Without giving you the steps this time here is a barebones checklist of what you need to do:

 #### store

-- Add a thunk `action creator` to add a post to the database using the POST route you created.
+- Add a `thunk action creator` to add a post to the database using the POST route you created.
 Make sure you export it.
+  Remember a post will need:
+  * a method key
-Remember a post will need: a method key, a headers key with the Content-Type of 'application/json' and a body key that uses `JSON.stringify` to send the information.
+  * a headers key with the Content-Type of 'application/json'
+  * a body key that uses `JSON.stringify` to send the information.

 - Add a regular `action creator` which should receive the information from the thunk action creator and use it as the `payload`.